Taiwo Awoniyi: Nottingham Forest

 On 25 June 2022, Awoniyi completed a move to newly promoted Premier League side Nottingham Forest on a five-year deal.
 The transfer fee paid was a club record for Forest, reportedly £17 million.
 On 14 August 2022, he scored his first Premier League goal in a 1–0 win against West Ham United.
 On 22 October 2022, he scored the winning goal in a 1–0 home victory against former club Liverpool.
 Towards the end of the season he scored six goals in four games, including the winner in a 1–0 home win over Arsenal on 20 May 2023 that preserved the club's Premier League status.

 On 18 August 2023, Awoniyi became the first Forest player to score in six consecutive Premier League matches since Stan Collymore in March–April 1995.

 On 11 May 2025, Awoniyi suffered a serious abdominal injury during a game against Leicester City.
 Two days later, on 13 May 2025, the club announced that Awoniyi had been placed in an induced coma and was recovering in the ICU following urgent surgery.
 On 15 May he was announced to be out of the coma and in recovery.

+Awoniyi returned to the side on 18 October, playing 45 minutes in a 3–0 loss at home to Chelsea.
+On 25 January 2026, Awoniyi scored the second in a 0–2 win away to Brentford, his first Premier League goal in over a year and first since his abdominal injury.

+Coventry City

+On 17 August 2026, Awoniyi signed for Premier League club Coventry City for a reported fee of £9 million.